A positive mindset is needed for securing a NED appointment

-Almost 20 years of board recruitment experience tells me that rejection is a natural part of the board appointment process, particularly when you are trying to secure your first Non-Executive Director (NED) appointment, a paid board role or even when trying to develop a board portfolio.
-Obtaining a board appointment requires patience, time and perseverance.
-Success is not solely based on your personal networks, skills and experience.
+Almost 20 years of board recruitment experience has shown me that rejection is a natural part of the board appointment process, particularly when you are trying to secure your first Non-Executive Director (NED) appointment, a paid board role, or even when developing a board portfolio.
+Obtaining a NED appointment requires patience, time, and perseverance.
+Success is not solely based on your personal networks, skills, and experience.
 Maintaining a positive mindset and cultivating self-assurance is vital.

-Tips for building and maintaining confidence throughout the NED appointment process
+Tips for maintaining confidence during the NED appointment process

-Tip 1 – Evaluate your goals and targets, are they attainable?
+Tip 1 – Realistic evaluation of your board goals and targets

 Put yourself in the shoes of those making the decision.
-If you were in their position, would you choose yourself for the roles you are seeking?
-If you can’t confidently answer yes, then you may be at a disadvantage compared to other candidates.
+Would you, from their perspective, deem yourself a suitable candidate for the roles you are pursuing?
+If you cannot confidently answer yes, you might find yourself at a disadvantage against other candidates.
 Ask yourself why you want this NED appointment.
-If your board aspirations are not realistic, now is the time to re-evaluate your goals and consider pursuing different board roles.
+If your board aspirations are not realistic, now is the time to re-evaluate your goals and consider pursuing different NED roles.

 Tip 2 – Evaluate your experience, skills, and level of expertise